 - The MIT Women's Technology Program is offered at the Massachusetts Institute of Technology.

-- The JEMS Summer Program is offered by the University of Idaho.
+- STEM Summer Camps are offered by the University of Idaho.

 - The Summer Program for High School Students is offered by the North Carolina State College of Engineering.